siberianfox/g2wiki/Dual-Endpoint-USB-Operation.md

   * text-mode responses of all kinds
   * Gcode echo (if enabled)
   * Gcode comment messages
-* Multiple control channels may be open at a time.
+* Multiple control channels may be active at a time.
 Command input will be processed on a line-by-line basis (no character interleaves), first-come-first-serve, and round-robin.
-Responses are "broadcast" to all open control channels.
+Responses are "broadcast" to all active control channels.
 This supports multiple control devices such as a desktop and a mobile pendant, or an SPI or USB connected front panel controller.

 ###Data Channel
 * Data channel accepts all Gcode input: